chinnichaitanya/spellwise/README.md

 phone 	 2
 ```

-Notice that `Typox` didn not suggest words like `choke`, `come`, `chore`, `chose` etc., (which `Levenshtein` would suggest) even though they are of edit-distance 2 with the word `ohome`.
-But it rather suggests closest wrods based on the QWERTY keyboard layout which are `phone` and `home`.
+Notice that `Typox` did not suggest words like `choke`, `come`, `chore`, `chose` etc., (which `Levenshtein` would suggest) even though they are of edit-distance 2 with the word `ohome`.
+But it rather suggests closest words based on the QWERTY keyboard layout which are `phone` and `home`.

-As mentioned above, the Typox algorithm is similar to Editex and uses different costs for replacement and deletetion.
-These values can also be configured for fetching different results.
+As mentioned above, the Typox algorithm is similar to Editex and uses different costs for replacement and deletion.
+These values can be modified for fetching different results.

 ```python
 from spellwise import Typox